What can I eat on a gluten-free diet?

 How to eat gluten-free

-Over time you will get the hang of working out which foods are suitable for your gluten-free diet and discover exciting new options.
+Transitioning to a gluten-free diet may seem daunting, but over time you will get the hang of working out which foods are suitable for your gluten-free diet and discover exciting new recipes options.

 To start with, there are plenty of foods that are naturally gluten-free.
 However, it’s still important to read all labels in case additives have been included in the packaging or processing, such as flour used to prevent frozen seafood from clumping and sticking together.